snivilised/arcadia-lib/README.md

 ## 🔰 Introduction

-This project is a template to aid in the startup of Go cli applications.
+This project is a template to aid in the startup of Go library modules.

 ## 🔨 Usage